thecartercenter/nemo/docs/production-setup.md

     bundle exec rake assets:precompile
     # Build search indices
     bundle exec rake ts:rebuild
-    # Create admin user
-    bundle exec rake db:create_admin
     # Restart server
     sudo service nginx restart

-### Login and enjoy!
+### Generate admin user, login and enjoy!

+Generate an admin user and note the password that is output to the console.

+    bundle exec rake db:create_admin

 Visit https://yourdomain.example.org in your browser (replace with your real domain name).
 The ELMO login screen should appear.
-Login with username **admin**, password **temptemp**.
+Login with username **admin** and the password created in the previous step.

 **IMPORTANT**: Change the admin user's password immediately by clicking on 'admin' in the top right.